 Sylvia Naa Adaawa Annoh

-Sylvia Naa Adaawa Annoh holds a Master of governance and Leadership degree from the Ghana Institute of Management and Public Administration (GIMPA) She is also pursuing a Postgraduate Diploma in Public Administration from the same institute.
+Sylvia Naa Adaawa Annoh holds a Master of Governance and Leadership degree from the Ghana Institute of Management and Public Administration (GIMPA).
+She is also pursuing a Postgraduate Diploma in Public Administration from the same institute.
 She is a graduate of the Ghana Institute of Journalism.
-She has undertaken many gender-related and Election management courses.
+She has undertaken many gender-related and election management courses.
 She is a Public Relations practitioner and an accredited member of the Institute of Public Relations, Ghana.
 She was a spokesperson for Ghana’s Electoral Commission from 1993 to 2015.
-As an Election Administrator with a wealth of experience in media relations and elections, she has trained several Ghanaian journalists from reputable media houses inaccurate election /media reportage over the years.
-She is a Christian and a deaconess of Royal house Chapel International, Ahenfie.
+As an Election Administrator with a wealth of experience in media relations and elections, she has trained several Ghanaian journalists from reputable media houses regarding inaccurate election/media reportage over the years.
+She is a Christian and a deaconess of Royal House Chapel International, Ahenfie.
 Her hobbies are writing, reading, singing, cooking, and dancing.
 She is married with three children.
-Madam Sylvia Comm.
-Member: She was a Public Relations officer for the Consultative Assembly that wrote the 1992 constitution.
+She was a Public Relations officer for the Consultative Assembly that wrote the 1992 Constitution of Ghana.